Aim Notice 50

 Principle 3: Take into account wider stakeholder and social responsibilities and their implications for long-term success

-Good two-way communication with staff is a key requirement for high levels of engagement, fostering a culture of innovation.
+Staff – our ability to provide a professional service depends on having professional, intelligent, talented and motivated staff. | Good two-way communication with staff is a key requirement for high levels of engagement, fostering a culture of innovation. |

-Clients and their advisors – our success and competitive advantage is dependent upon fulfilling the expectations and requirements of our Clients and their advisors.
+Clients and their advisors – our success and competitive advantage is dependent upon fulfilling the expectations and requirements of our Clients and their advisors. | Understanding current and emerging requirements of current and potential Clients enables us to develop new and enhanced products and services. |

 Suppliers – three examples of key groups of suppliers who help to support our business